 Civil Procedure on the Multistate Essay Exam: Highly Tested Topics and Tips

-Note that Civil Procedure is by far the most tested topic on the Multistate Essay Exam.
-It has been tested repeatedly since the 1990’s and up until recently, has been a “guaranteed” Multistate Essay Exam subject.
-Further, the Examiners often test the same issues semi-frequently in Civil Procedure MEE questions and it is worth it to be aware of what these issues are.
+Civil Procedure is by far the most highly tested topic on the MEE.
+Civil Procedure has been tested repeatedly since the 1990s and has been tested on 18 out of the last 25 MEEs.
+That means that Civil Procedure has been on 71% of the MEEs since February 2011.
+Further, the examiners often test the same issues in Civil Procedure MEE questions, so it is worth knowing what these highly tested Civil Procedure issues are.

-In this post, we give you tips for approaching Civil Procedure on the Multistate Essay Exam and we reveal some of the highly tested issues in Civil Procedure Multistate Essay Exam questions.
+Here, we give you tips for approaching Civil Procedure on the MEE and we reveal some of the highly tested issues in Civil Procedure MEE questions.

 Civil Procedure on the Multistate Essay Exam

 1. First, be aware of how Civil Procedure is tested

-Civil Procedure used to be a guaranteed subject on the Multistate Essay Exam.
+Civil Procedure used to be a guaranteed subject on the MEE.
 It appeared virtually every year.
-Then, on occasion, it would not appear (see frequency chart).

-This is not shocking to us because Civil Procedure was added as a Multistate Bar Exam (MBE) subject in February 2015.
-We suspect that the National Conference of Bar Examiners (NCBE) feels more comfortable not including Civil Procedure on the Multistate Essay Exam now since it is tested on the MBE.
-Thus, we expect to see it tested less and less.
-However, you should still be very well versed in Civil Procedure.
-Not only will you see 25 scored MBE questions covering the subject but it is still the most highly tested Multistate Essay Exam subject, even if it is tested a little less than it used to be.
+Then, Civil Procedure was added as a Multistate Bar Exam (MBE) subject in February 2015.
+It is probable that the National Conference of Bar Examiners (NCBE) feels more comfortable not including Civil Procedure on the MEE now since it is tested on the MBE.
+Thus, we expect to see Civil Procedure tested less frequently on the MEE.
+However, you should still be very well acquainted with Civil Procedure!
+Not only will you see 25 scored MBE questions covering the subject, but it is still the most highly tested MEE subject, even if it is tested less frequently than it used to be.

-Civil Procedure generally is tested on its own but occasionally it is combined with Conflict of Laws.
+Civil Procedure generally is tested on its own but is occasionally combined with Conflict of Laws.

 2. Be aware of the highly tested Civil Procedure issues